-Acacia decora is a small to large shrub, often under 2 metres in height but sometimes to 5 metres.
+Acacia decora is a small to large shrub, often under 2 metres in height but sometimes to 5 metres tall.

-The phyllodes are lance-shaped, to about 5 cm long and only about 7 mm wide; blue-green in colour.
+The phyllodes are lanceolate, to about 50 mm long and only about 7 mm wide; blue-green in colour.

 Like many wattles, globular flower-heads are produced which can have about 30 tiny flowers in each head.
 These heads are about 4.5 to 6 mm across.
 The heads are then clustered in terminal (end of braches) and axillary (leaf axes) groups (racemes).
 It flowers from April to October.

 Seed pods are straight to shallowly curved about 5–10 cm long.

 This is a hardy, showy species which is tolerant of a wide range of conditions.
 It prefers well-drained soils in light shade to full sun.

 A. decora is a worthwhile addition to gardens in many areas of Australia as it is one of the showiest wattles.

 Acacias can suffer from a number of pests, including borers, scale, galls and leaf miners.
 Growing plants suitable to your local environment minimises these pests occurring.